-Investment in seven subsidiaries were tested for impairment and the Company recognised impairment losses of RM83.4 million on the investments as the carrying amount of the investment exceeded the recoverable amount.
+In the previous financial year, investment in seven subsidiaries were tested for impairment.
+The Company recognised impairment losses of RM83.4 million on the investments as the carrying amount of the investment exceeded the recoverable amount.

 The recoverable amount of these subsidiaries has been determined based on FVLCS calculation, taking into account the approved financial budget for FY2025 and cash flow projections for the next 4 years, with terminal value at the end of year 5.
 The cash flow forecasts are based on moderated projected 5-year cash flow forecasts and the key assumptions are as follows: